Patient education: Asthma symptoms and diagnosis in children (Beyond the Basics)

 An overview of asthma management

-Approach to wheezing in children
+Evaluation of wheezing in infants and children

 Asthma in children younger than 12 years: Treatment of persistent asthma with controller medications